 Bill McDonough, author of Cradle to Cradle, shared this about Bark House®, “…you are looking at a product that is almost a sacred thing…people are being honored with right-fit jobs, forests are being honored with sustainable forestry, and the buildings that use these materials are being honored with safe, healthy materials.”

 For the first time since the creation of the Cradle to Cradle CertifiedTM Products Program, a product—Highland Craftsmen Inc.® Bark House® poplar shingle and wall panel—achieved Platinum-level certification.
 This highly commendable feat required the product meet Platinum requirements across all five Cradle to Cradle certification categories: material health, material reutilization, renewable energy and carbon management, water stewardship, and social fairness.

-A panel of six judges, representing the nation’s leading architectural firms, selected the best new products of the year from among 425 entries submitted for Architectural Record‘s 11th annual competition.
-Entries were judged on the criteria of innovation, aesthetics and purposefulness.
+Bark House was chosen by a panel of six judges, representing the nation’s leading architectural firms, and selected as one of the best new products of the year from among 425 entries submitted for Architectural Record‘s 11th annual competition.
+Entries were judged on the criteria of innovation, aesthetics, and purposefulness.